GustavoHenriqueMuller/delta-compiler-bip/README.md

 # DeltaCompiler
-Compiler for the Delta programming language.
+Compiler for the Delta programming language to BIP assembly.

 Syntax: ```delta [options] [filepath]```